lwizuh/lwizuh/README.md

 - 👋 Hi, I’m @lwizuh
 - 👀 I’m interested in learning how to program
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Front-End
 - 💞️ I’m looking to collaborate on a project to learning more
 - 📫 How to reach me Lwizestudo@gmail.com